 Notes: Parker Guitars Custom shop/modified; "Gen 2" Dimarzio pickups.
 All controls are mapped according to the original configuration.

 Current Setup: D'Addario .010 gauge strings in floating-bridge mode.

 Finish: Natural Sitka Spruce matte (front), Emerald Green matte (back)

 Instrument Name: Valkyrie

 Description: "Seriously?!
 Yes!
-This bass was made during the few month period when Ken Parker was still in charge and these were being made (before they were drastically redesigned by U.S. Music Corp.)!
+This bass was made during the few month period when Ken Parker was still in charge of Parker Guitars before they were redesigned by U.S. Music Corp.
 How does it play?
 Great!
 How does it sound?
 Great!
 It's a dream in my studio, which is primarily where I use it."Serial Number: 0303122

 Current Setup: Fodera 45-105 nickel strings.

 Description: "I was given this Strat in 2000 as a high school graduation gift from a friend who had picked it up in a pawn shop.
 Neck says Crafted in Japan on the back.
 This was my go-to guitar before I got into Parker Fly guitars.
 I've replaced the original stock pickups several times through the years (as one does with a Strat!).
 Though I appreciate the 'reissue' look of the original tuners, I replaced them with Sperzel locking tuners."Serial Number: A029121